 I have travelled the Asian Countries on a shoe-string budget without much hassle.
 Of course, the Indian Rupee isn’t that weak in the continent.

-It was really a headache when I had to realise my much-awaited dream of travelling solo to Europe.
+It was really a headache when I had to realise my much-awaited dream of solo Backpacking to Europe on a budget.
 From hostels, transportation to food everything that I had found was cheap as per European standards.
 However, when it was converted into INR, it was a burden on my pocket for sure.

-So, the sole reason that Europe is expensive for the Indian travelers is mainly the ever degrading position of the Indian Rupee.
+So, the sole reason that Europe is expensive for Indian travellers is mainly the ever degrading position of the Indian Rupee.

 Thus, understand the fact that unless some miracle happens and the value of the rupee goes up, the minimum budget for an 80-90 days Europe trip has to be 1-2 lakhs INR.
 (Coz there is much more than just food, travel and stay in Europe)

 However, currently, as per the calculation, I am easily able to manage daily expense in 6-7 Euros per day.
 But if you are a non-vegetarian, you would certainly want to try some delicacies here that would add to your cost.